xsoameix/modbox/README.md

 # Introduction

-The glue between the modbus and your application.

-A server with time-division multiplexing support.
+A proxy server use time-division multiplexing to deliver packets to the modbus/tcp server.

 # Getted Started